garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Persistence.md

 [[Persistence]] is the storage of data from working memory so that it can be restored when the application is running again

+Most of the time, applications work with object-oriented systems